RestorationsSOS.com - Fire and Water Damage Restoration

-Cleaning, Repairing, and Disinfecting
+Saturday, September 23, 2023Cleaning, Repairing, and Disinfecting

 By Jonathan Meyer

-As anxious as you may be to clean your home after a fire damage, you must keep in mind that while certain techniques and cleaning materials are safe to use after afire, other techniques and materials may cause further damage.
+As anxious as you may be to clean your home after fire damage, you must keep in mind that while certain techniques and cleaning materials are safe to use after afire, other techniques and materials may cause further damage.

 Hire a Professional Restoration Company

 Cleaning up after a fire damage presents a few challenges.
-The biggest challenges are to safely remove all soot and other chemicals, created by fire, and eliminating smoke odors.
+The biggest challenges are to safely remove all soot and other chemicals created by fire and eliminating smoke odors.

 In addition, in many fire damage cases there is additional water damage from extinguishing the fire.
 A professional restoration company will have the experience and the equipment to deal with water damage as well.